 A Bit Of Innocent Murder & A Strip Poker Twist - A Reps Theatre Production: A Review

 Reps Theatre's 800th production was a double bill that revelled in dark comedy.
-Wrapped in a sheen of British humour, the plays, both translated from French by Anne-Christine Gasc, were witty and laden with great dialogue.
+Wrapped in a sheen of British humour, the plays, translated from French by Anne-Christine Gasc, were witty and laden with great dialogue.
 The production was directed by Gavin Gordon, who has an adept guiding hand across the two plays.

 A Strip Poker Twist

 A dinner between two couples who happen to be neighbours unravels into a situation that threatens the livelihood of one of the couples.
-To recourse this, the couple hosting the dinner conceives the idea of a game of strip poker in order to gain blackmail material.
+To recourse this, the couple hosting the dinner conceives the idea of a game of strip poker to gain blackmail material.
 As the choice of truth or strip is made by each member of the dinner party, secrets and more than a bit of skin are revealed.
-However the play's crowning glory is an explosive ending that no one sees coming.
+However, the play's crowning glory is an explosive ending no one sees coming.

-While the plot is easy to follow, the humour in the show can however be lost in translation in some moments.
+While the plot is easy to follow, the humour in the show can be lost in translation in some moments.
 If a reference is unknown to you, then the laughter around feels exaggerated or just kind to the performance.
 Yet the moments that don't need cultural context truly hit the funny bone.

-The set is simple but allows the audience a clear sight of each actor, and it's functional nature makes for a quick interchange between scenes.
+The set is simple but allows the audience a clear sight of each actor, and its functional nature makes for a quick interchange between scenes.
 This however has the drawback of limited expression, due to a lack of moving parts.

 Dave, the deceitful mastermind behind the idea of blackmail is played by King Billius, while his wife Victoria is played by Munyaradzi Guramatunhu, who brilliantly plays the role of a supportive wife with a heartbreaking secret, that sees her almost nude before revealing it.
 Their dinner guests are played by Brendon Lawrence as Dave, a reserved family man married to Pam, played by Krissy Evans who captures the audience's attention with her portrayal of the role.